The Noon Universe is The Verse

 - Humans Are Bastards : But this is often justified or played with in some way.

 - Inscrutable Aliens : The Wanderers.
 Humanity finds traces of their presence all over the galaxy but has never encountered one in person.
+There are, however, clear and obvious evidence that they are, in fact present and active in the Galaxy at large, and actively try to manipulate other sentient races for unclear reasons.
+Which understandably drives anyone who gives this a thought nuts.

 - Intelligent Gerbil : The lizard-like Tagorians and Ugly Cute dog-like Golovans.